Recent Changes - Search:

 • No Escape: While in carnage, whenever a creature within your reach makes a step or attempts to move out of or through your threatened area, you may spend your reaction to force that creature to make a dexterity (acrobatics) check against your strength save DC.
 If it fails, its speed becomes 0', it suffers difficulty +2 on all attack rolls and dexterity checks until the end of its next turn.

 • Powerful Throw: All melee weapons you wield gain the thrown (20'/60') property if it does not already have it.
-You may spend FP when throwing a weapon, increasing the range by +10'/30' and the damage by +1d8 per FP spent.
-Your thrown weapons return to you at the end of your turn, dropping to your feet if you do not have any free hands to wield them.
+You may spend FP when throwing a weapon, increasing the range by +10'/30' and the damage by +2 per FP spent.
+Regardless if you spend FP or not, your thrown weapons return to you at the end of your turn, dropping to your feet if you do not have any free hands to wield them.

 • Vicious Strike: When you roll damage for a successful melee attack, you may choose to roll an extra number of d6s, up to a maximum of your proficiency bonus and taking 2 temporary HP burn per die rolled, dealing the result as additional damage to the target.
 This extra damage is the same type as the weapon used, and increases to d8s if you or your target is below half maximum hit points.